ga-dc/to_oz/readme.md

 Follow the steps below.

-Copy and paste your terminal commands into the solution.txt file provided in this repository.
+Keep track of your commands in a separate text file and when you are finished, paste this list of your commands into [an issue on this repository](https://github.com/ga-wdi-exercises/to_oz/issues).

 [Queue the music](http://thewizardofoz.warnerbros.com/)